paciorek/future-kubernetes/README.md

 ### AWS troubleshooting

-TODO: insert info
+I've had a number of problems starting and stopping Kubernetes clusters on AWS, which I'll list here.

+- Some instance types may not be available in certain subregions (e.g., t2.micro in us-west-2d).
+You may need to specify the availability zones in your `eksctl` call when starting a cluster.
+- If cluster startup fails, resources can still be in use and seem to be charged for.
+- Deleting a cluster from the command line can fail, leaving resources active and being charged for.
+- Even when deletion from the command line succeeds, it seems that associated resources may remain active and being charged for.

+To deal with the latter two issues, you may need to delete resources (the cluster itself and associated NAT gateways, security groups and NICs) from within the AWS console.
+Note that this can be a pain because resources can depend on each other (e.g., a security group can depend on a VPC, requiring the VPC to be deleted before the security group).
+It's likely that someone with an actual understanding of networking and security on AWS would understand what the relevant issues here, but at the least it's frustrating that simply deleting a cluster from the command line seems so fraught.

 ## How it works (information for developers)

 1. By default, the future package uses ssh to start each R worker process and set up a socket connection between the worker and the main R process.
  While it's probably possible use SSH between Kubernetes pods, it's most natural to have Kubernetes start the R workers, starting one R worker in each 'worker' pod that it starts.
 The use of `makeClusterPSOCK` does not try to start the R workers, but rather allows connections with the workers that are already running.

 2. The pods run a [modified version](https://github.com/paciorek/future-kubernetes-docker) of the Rocker RStudio docker image.
 The modification installs the `future` package (plus the `future.apply` and `doFuture` packages).
 In addition an R function (`setup_kube`) is inserted into the system `Rprofile.site` file, allowing Kubernetes  to install additional R packages.

-    - Note that version 3.6.2 of the `rocker/rstudio` Docker container is needed because older rocker/rstudio containers set older MRAN repositories, which pull in a version of the `globals` package that is incompatible with the current `future` package.
+    - Note that version 3.6.2 or newer of the `rocker/rstudio` Docker container is needed because older rocker/rstudio containers set older MRAN repositories, which pull in a version of the `globals` package that is incompatible with the current `future` package.

 3. The [helm chart](https://github.com/paciorek/future-helm-chart) creates a scheduler pod running RStudio server and worker pods that each run an R worker process that the attempts to connect with the RStudio server.
 All the pods run the modified Docker image (item #2).
 When the pods start, they invoke the `setup_kube` function (item #2), which installs any additional R packages.

      - This chart is really just a simplification of the [Dask helm chart](https://github.com/dask/helm-chart).

 ## Acknowledgments